stefems/rover-challenge/README.md

 ## Filtering Sitters

 Finally, we need to allow customers to filter out sitters on the page with poor average stay ratings.
-Without making another request to the server, allow users to filter out sitters whose average ratings is below a user specified value.
+Allow users to filter out sitters whose average ratings is below a user specified value.
 It’s okay to use UI controls &mdash; sliders, checkboxes, etc &mdash; that limit the values users can enter.

 ## Hint for Testing the Search Ranking Algorithm